An Integrated Guide to Nervous System Training for Stress, Recovery and Performance

 3. Psychological Aspects of Stress and Resilience

-Stress isn’t only physical, it’s also shaped by how your brain interprets and processes experiences.
-The same event can feel manageable to one person and overwhelming to another, depending on how their nervous system and psychology interact.
+Stress is not only physical.
+It is also shaped by how your brain interprets, predicts, and responds to what is happening around you.
+The same event can feel manageable to one person and overwhelming to another, depending on their history, current recovery state, beliefs, and the way their nervous system and psychology are interacting in that moment.

 How Stress Shapes Your Psychology